Battle of Khanwa: Initial skirmishes

+Strategy

+Maharana after capturing Bayana moved to north-east and took Bhusawar thus cutting Babur's supply line from Delhi and Kabul.
+His strategy was simple as by capturing Bayana and then Bhusawar he had cut off Babur's supplies while making his own preparations which forced Babur to discuss peace-overtures in which he proposed to set Bayana the boundary between themselves.
+However, acting upon the advice of his chiefs he rejected it.
+Thus, Sangram on battle day placed his trusted chiefs on centre and others on respective right and left.
+He thought of throwing the bulk of his army to enemy lines fighting head to head in which Rajput cavalry was unmatched.

-Babur knew that his army would have been swept by the Rajput charge if he tried to fight them in the open, he therefore planned a defensive strategy to form a fortified encampment where he would use his muskets and artillery to weaken his foes and then strike when their morale had shattered.
+On the other side, Babur knew that his army would have been swept by the Rajput charge if he tried to fight them in the open, he therefore planned a defensive strategy to form a fortified encampment where he would use his muskets and artillery to weaken his foes and then strike when their morale had shattered.
 Babur had carefully inspected the site.
 Like in Panipat, he strengthened his front by procuring carts that were fastened by iron chains (not leather straps, as at Panipat) and reinforced by mantlets.
 Gaps between the carts were used for horsemen to charge at the opponent at an opportune time.
 To lengthen the line, ropes made of rawhide were placed over wheeled wooden tripods.
 The flanks were given protection by digging ditches.
 Foot-musketeers, falconets and mortars were placed behind the carts, from where they could fire and, if required, advance.
 The heavy Turkic horsemen stood behind them, two contingents of elite horsemen were kept in the reserve for the taulqama (flanking) tactic.
 Thus, a strong offensive-defensive formation had been prepared by Babur.